eddelbuettel/ctv-finance/README.md

     et al (2021).
 -   The `r pkg("BayesianFactorZoo")` package provides a novel Bayesian framework for analysing linear asset pricing models as in Bryzgalova et al (2013).
+-   The `r pkg("cryptoQuotes")` package provides a streamlined access to cryptocurrency OHLC-V market data and sentiment indicators with granularity varying from seconds to months.

 ### Risk management